cdmandrews/cdmandrews.github.io/digitalrhetoric/week-04-notes.md

 >"digital writing research should not be viewed merely as research about writing with technology.
 It should be viewed, rather, as changing the fundamental assumptions about methodology, particularly the humanist assumption that divides the human from the technological.
 Digital writing research takes a cyborgian view and a networked view of human communications.... it represents a new way of looking altogether.”
 (Foreword to <cite>Digital Writing Research</cite>, p. xv)

 1. Questions worth our time:
-  - what is a research method? a methodology?
+  - what is a research method? a methodology? ([VanKooten 2016](http://enculturation.net/methodologies-and-methods-for-research-in-digital-rhetoric) wrote about "_global operations_" vs. "_local processes_")
   - what methods does the field of digital rhetoric use to take into account the complications of the affordances of digital practices?
-  - close reading
-  - distant reading
-  - genre studies
-  - usability studies
-  - others?
   - study of writing-as-action vs writing-as-context